United Against Human Trafficking

 Metro United Way’s Role

-A complete landscape analysis of the current state of human trafficking and anti-trafficking efforts in our local community was recently completed.
+A complete landscape analysis of the current state of human trafficking and anti-trafficking efforts in our local community was completed.
 This report takes a deep dive into existing statewide legislation, known literature on the subject, and local qualitative analysis including key informant interviews, surveys and focus groups comprised of a wide cross-section of individuals across multiple sectors in our community.
 In all, over 200 people and nearly 40 organizations contributed to the research.
 The full report can be found HERE.
 A summary of report findings can be found HERE.

 Project Goals